sebastianfeldmann/kata.the-house-that-jack-built/README.md

-# Kata: The House that Jack built
+# Kata: The House That Jack Built

+Your task is to build an app the recites the nursery rhyme `The House That Jack Built`.

-Full poem recite should look like this:
+Full recite should look like this:

     This is the house that jack built.